renzon/poc-python-decorator/README.md

 Different from Java, the `count` reference is changed at import time.
 It holds the value of `wrapper`, a inner function of `timing`.

-But this approach has a drawback: it has changes the original function name.
+But this approach has a drawback: it changes the original function name.
 Once this an effect not desired there is a built in library to fix it.
-So the `wraps`decorator is used:
+So the `wraps`decorator is changed:

 ```python
 from functools import wraps